mikek/django-toplevel-files/README.md

 Using it for some random arbitrary named files is not practical, as this app mostly depends on the way your web server is setup.

+## Usage

+ * Install with your favourite method (note, the app is not on PyPi yet).
+ * Add 'toplevel_files' to `INSTALLED_APPS`.
+ * Run `manage.py syncdb` or `manage.py syncdb --migrate` if you are using South.
+ * Optioanlly setup permissions through 'django.contrib.auth' so that your users are allowed to add files, not file types.

 ## Internals

 The app contains two models tied with one-to-one relationship: one to hold the